 The Rossberg consists of a heterogenic succession of argillaceous layers, sandstone and 30m thick layers of conglomerate, inclined with 20 degrees in direction of the valley floor.
 Infiltrating water tends to wash out the fine sediments, destabilizing the entire succession.
 Water also reduces the friction between the various layers.
 This instable situation needed only a last trigger to cause a catastrophe.

-The winter 1805-1806 had experienced large amounts of snowfall and the summer 1806 was wet, especially July and August were characterized by strong precipitation events.
+The winter 1805-1806 had experienced large amounts of snowfall and the summer 1806 was rainy (especially July and August).
 As noted by Zay also September 2, 1806 was a rainy day and in the morning new fissures opened.

 The description of Zay shows that the landslide started as a single mass, which became fragmented during movement and like a debris flow rapidly overflow the valley and the village.
 Parts of the landslide even moved upwards, like a wave of a liquid, on the opposite mountain Rigi.
-Surviving eyewitnesses report that people looked astonished and delighted at the moving mountain, when first large boulders approached the village they didn’t even try to escape – nobody realized the danger until it was too late.
+The people looked astonished at the moving mountain, when first large boulders approached the village they didn’t even try to escape – nobody realized the danger until it was too late.